Globalisation and development

 - Full Year

-This multidisciplinary course provides students with an important introduction to the most prominent features and problems of our era.
+This multidisciplinary module provides students with an important introduction to the most prominent features and problems of our era.
 It surveys theories of ‘globalisation’, assesses contemporary globalising processes, and how these influence the developing world in particular, and examines these influences through detailed analysis of contemporary manifestations of globalisation.

-The major questions that the course addresses are whether globalisation is conducive to accelerated development, and – if so – to what kind of development, with which consequences and problems on all key levels: economy, sociology, ecology, politics and culture.
+The major questions that the module addresses are whether globalisation is conducive to accelerated development, and – if so – to what kind of development, with which consequences and problems on all key levels: economy, sociology, ecology, politics and culture.

 Topics studied include: